Buy a house in Italy for 1 Euro

 FAQs

-Can you really buy a house in Italy for $1?
+Can I really buy a house in Tuscany for just 1 euro?